Background & Purpose

 The UCI Consultation Team was first established over two decades ago by Thomas A. Parham, then director of the Counseling Center and later the campus' Vice Chancellor of Student Affairs, in response to a potential threat of violence.
 The gathering of representatives from across the campus proved useful in discussing the complex issues involved and a plan for intervention.

-The Team functions as the campus' Behavioral Intervention Team or threat assessment team.
+The Team functions as the campus' Behavioral Intervention Team (BIT) or threat assessment team.
 The Consultation Team brings together campus partners to review, discuss and manage a broad array of issues of concern to campus safety or well-being, involving students, faculty, staff and community members.

 |Office of the Associate Vice Chancellor for

 Wellness, Health & Counseling Services

 |Marcelle Hayashida, Ph.D.
 Associate Vice ChancellorBrenda Lapinid, LCSW Campus Social Worker, Supervisor|

 |Student Life & Leadership||Rameen Talesh, Ed.D.
 Dean of Students / Assistant Vice ChancellorKim Burdett, Ph.D.Director, Office of Academic Integrity & Student Conduct|

 Campus representatives across the campus are invited to join the Team as needed.
 Examples of partners that may be brought in to consult are academic deans, department or unit managers, and representatives from Student Housing, CARE, the Student Health Center, the Office of Equal Opportunity and Diversity, Academic Personnel and Human Resources.

 Examples of How an Issue May Be Brought to the Team

 - The Team is made aware of a student who has recurrently been hospitalized under an involuntarily psychiatric hold due to concerns for their safety